-Pramlintide acetate (trade name Symlin) is an injectable agent that is FDA-approved for the treatment of type 1 and type 2 diabetes.
+Pramlintide acetate (trade name Symlin) is an injectable agent that is FDA-approved for the treatment of type 1 and T2D.
 Pramlintide mimics the action of the pancreatic hormone amylin, which along with insulin regulates postprandial glucose control.
-Its effect on weight loss is thought to be mediated through central (brain) receptors (106) that improve appetite control (107).
-In a pooled, posthoc analysis of overweight and obese insulin-treated patients with T2D, pramlintide-treated patients (receiving 120 g twice daily) had a body weight reduction of -1.8 kg (P<0.0001) compared with placebo-treated patients (108).
-In this study, pramlintide-treated patients experienced a 3-fold increase in successfully achieving a total body weight loss of $\geq$ 5%, when compared to those who received placebo.
-Subsequently, randomized trials combining pramlintide or placebo with a lifestyle intervention were undertaken in obese participants without diabetes.
-Treatment with pramlintide (up to 240 a three time daily) for 16 weeks resulted in a placebocorrected reduction in body weight of 3.7% (P<0.001) and 31% of pramlintide-treated subjects achieved $\geq$ 5% weight loss vs. 2% with placebo (P<0.001) (109).
-In another study with one year follow-up, placebocorrected weight loss in those taking 120 g three time daily and 360 g twice daily averaged 5.6% and 6.8% (110).
+Its effect on weight loss is thought to be mediated through central (brain) receptors (128) that improve appetite control (129).
+In a pooled, post-hoc analysis of overweight and obese insulin-treated patients with T2D, pramlintide-treated patients (receiving 120 ug twice daily) had a body weight reduction of -1.8 kg (P<0.0001) compared with placebo-treated patients (130).
+In this study, pramlintide-treated patients experienced a 3-fold increase in successfully achieving a total body weight loss of \geq 5%, when compared those who received placebo. to Subsequently, randomized trials combining pramlintide or placebo with a lifestyle intervention were undertaken in obese participants without diabetes.
+Treatment with pramlintide (up to 240 ug three time daily) for 16 weeks resulted in a placebocorrected reduction in body weight of 3.7% (P<0.001) and 31% of pramlintide-treated subjects achieved \geq 5% weight loss vs. 2% with placebo (P<0.001) (131).
+In another study with one year follow-up, placebocorrected weight loss in those taking 120 g three time daily and 360 ug twice daily averaged 5.6% and 6.8% (132).
 Nausea is the most common adverse event with pramlintide treatment in these studies.